The Misadventures of Tron Bonne: Plot

-The family's leader, Teisel Bonne, seeks an ancient ruin (the Nakkai Ruins) to try and uncover a gigantic and highly valuable Refractor (Diana's Tear).
-He has a short rendezvous with Bon Bonne, but he and Bon are quickly subdued and captured by Glyde, a rival air pirate in the service of Mr. Loath.
-Tron finds out that the money used to build the Bonnes' flying fortress was funded by Mr. Loath, and can only watch helplessly, having chosen to act as Spotter for the mission.
-After discovering that Teisel defaulted on his 1,000,000-zenny loan, she realises that she has no choice but to pay off the loan, or Teisel and Bon will not be seen again.
-Seeing no other options, Tron suits up in a custom Gustaff mecha and, along with her army of 40 identical Servbots, begins her quest to pay the ransom through any means possible; especially by theft.
+The game begins some time before the events of Mega Man Legends.
+The Bonne family's leader, Teisel, seeks the ancient Nakkai Ruins to try and uncover Diana's Tear, a gigantic and highly valuable Refractor.
+After rendezvousing with younger brother Bon, the two are subdued and captured by Glyde, a rival air pirate in the service of loan shark Lex Loath.
+Tron finds out that the money used to build the Bonnes' flying fortress was funded by Loath, and can only watch as her brothers are taken away.
+After discovering that Teisel defaulted on his 1,000,000-zenny loan, she realizes that she must pay back the money or Teisel and Bon will not be seen again.
+Seeing no other options, Tron suits up in a custom Gustaff mecha and, along with her army of 40 identical Servbots, begins her quest to pay the ransom through any means possible.

-During repeated bank robberies, Tron meets (and to an extent, befriends) officer Denise Marmalade, who repeatedly fails to stop her, even when engaging Tron in her own police-issue mecha.
-In the caves, the Servbots find the three Aurora Stones, help the restless spirit of a man that died trying to find the Fountain of Youth (which was, in fact, a primitive form of root beer), and help two Diggers fall in love.
-And in the ruins, Tron explores for valuable artifacts, including Diana's Tear (which Teisel was meant to find).
+During repeated bank robberies, Tron encounters officer Denise Marmalade, who repeatedly fails to stop her, even when engaging Tron in her own police-issue mecha.
+In the caves, the Servbots find the three Aurora Stones, help the restless spirit of a man that died trying to find the Fountain of Youth, and help two Diggers fall in love.
+In the ruins, Tron explores for valuable artifacts, including the Diana's Tear.